-How is the TSA constructed and how is it scored?
+How is the TSA constructed and scored?

 If you’ve read our previous articles on the TSA or checked the official website, you will be aware that the TSA is comprised of two sections, both testing your rational thinking skills and analysis.

 Section 1 consists of multiple-choice questions and can be broadly broken down into two categories of questions: Critical Thinking and Problem Solving.

 Section 2 is a 30-minute essay-based question that is on an unfamiliar topic.
 It is used to test communication skills and your ability to be concise and persuasive.
 The essay is passed on to the relevant college tutors for review.
 As such, the grading and criteria is not readily available and thus, this article instead focuses on Section 1.
 For further guidance on the essay section of the test, read the article we’ve provided on TSA Section 2.

 Analysis of TSA Results

 In a manner not unlike UMS grading, the TSA papers are scaled yearly to ensure a fair distribution of marks that factors in the difficulty of the paper.
 Unlike UMS, it is hence possible for candidates to score more than 100!

 TSA Problem Solving Section

 Using the publicly available score conversion charts and TSA results, we can estimate the number of marks involved.
 Doing so, we find that the average marks are roughly 62.0 (29/50) for 2018, 64.0 (31/50) in 2019 and 66.2 (33/50) in 2020.
 When comparing these average scores to successful candidates for degrees such as Experimental Psychology, the TSA average scores are lower.
 For instance, shortlisted Experimental Psychology applicants scored on average 69.04 in 2019, which is 2.84 more than the 2019 average TSA score.